• Welcome!

 As a self employed independent Ofsted registered childminder you must make sure you have all the documentation in place required by the EYFS and Childcare Registers to comply with legislation and inform parents about your provision and ways of working.

-One major advantage of being an independent childminder is that you can design your own paperwork which fully reflects the ways you work and your unique provision.
+One advantage of being an independent childminder is that you can design your own paperwork which fully reflects the ways you work and your unique provision.
 I have covered the following areas of provision -

 · Children’s confidential files